 (C) Gloves, including baseball, bowling, boxing, hockey, and golf;

 (F) Life preservers and vests;

 (H) Roller and ice skates;

 (K) Ski boots;

 (L) Waders; and

 (M) Wetsuits and fins.

-(38) Paging service: means a telecommunications service that provides transmission of coded radio signals for the purpose of activating specific pagers; such transmissions may include messages and/or sounds.
+(38) Paging service: means a telecommunications service that provides transmission of coded radio signals for the purpose of activating specific pagers; such transmissions may include messages, or sounds, or both.

 (39) Private communications service: means a telecommunications service that entitles the customer to exclusive or priority use of a communications channel or group of channels between or among termination points, regardless of the manner in which such channel or channels are connected, and includes switching capacity, extension lines, stations, and any other associated services that are provided in connection with the use of such channel or channels.

 (40) Value-added non-voice data service: means a service that otherwise meets the definition of telecommunications service in which computer processing applications are used to act on the form, content, code, or protocol of the information or data primarily for a purpose other than transmission, conveyance, or routing.